 • You will struggle to find any 205 that hasn’t had some new paintwork.
 The original finish was never brilliant and many have faded, with lacquer peel commonplace.
 Many cars will have had a full respray, so ensure this was done to a high standard, with photographic evidence of any rust removal.

 • It’s usually easy to spot a bad crash repair.
 Pay special attention to the front chassis legs and inner wings; rust in strange places often points to accident damage.

-• Corrosion is less of a problem than in many contemporary rivals, but the rot is really beginning to set in.
+• Corrosion was much less of a problem than in many contemporary rivals, but the rot is really beginning to set in today.
 Check the boot floor and suspension mounts, front inner wings, and the seam between the bulkhead and floorpan – which is easier said than done.
 The original factory underseal can hide a multitude of sins too, so be careful.

 • Another common area for corrosion is behind the fuel tank, as well as the rigid brake lines in the same area.
 It’s amazing the state that you find these in; usually they’re the original pipes.
 They won’t be picked up on an MoT.